DinoChiesa/Apigee-Sample-Jwt-Bearer-Token-Exchange/README.md

    source ./env.sh
    ```

-2. Set up the Apigee entitites, the developer, the product, and the app.
+3. Set up the Apigee entitites, the developer, the product, and the app.
    ```
    ./setup-apigee-entities.sh
    ```

-   This script will create a new RSA keypair and store the public key and the
-   private key, separately, in the keys subdirectory.
-It will attach the
-   corresponding public key as a custom attribute to the configured application.

    This all will take a few moments.

+   > You could do all of this yourself by manually fiddling with the Apigee UI to
+   > configure all those things.
+If you're not clear on how all of those entities all
+   > inter-related, you probably DO want to perform the manual configuration, but
+   > that's not something this sample will cover.

+   As part of its work, this script will create a new RSA keypair and store the
+   public key and the private key, separately, in the keys subdirectory.
+It will
+   attach the corresponding public key as a _custom attribute_ to the configured
+   application.

    When the script finishes it will show an output like the following:
    ```